urbantumbleweed/mini-chat/README.md

 ###Step 2: AddChat Component
 Let's start with our AddChat component.
 Remember, this component is responsible for getting new chats from the input field then making Ajax requests to Parse to save those chats.
 Notice that we are requiring jQuery at the top and saving it to the variable ```$```.
 We'll use this for our Ajax calls.

-* Set the initial state of AddChat to a ```chat``` variable whose value is an empty string.

-Now, to make this component a little more dynamic, we're going to be passing in the URL endpoint as a prop.
+To make this component a little more dynamic, we're going to be passing in the URL endpoint as a prop.
 This makes this component more reusable because now anywhere else we need an input box that makes Ajax requests to a certain url, we can use this component and pass that URL in as a prop from the parent component.

 * Use ```propTypes``` to make sure that a ```url`` is passed in with a value that's a string.
   * It should look like this.